beave/sagan/doc/source/configuration.rst

    source s_src { system(); internal(); }; 	# Internal
    source syslog_in { udp(port(514)); };	# UDP port 514

-   # A "destination" for send log data to.
+   # A "destination" to send log data to.
 In our case, a named pipe (FIFO)

    destination sagan_fifo {
       pipe("/var/sagan/sagan.fifo"